Port of Nagoya Public Aquarium: Killer Whales

-The two adult killer whales arrived on December 16, 2011 by ship.
+The two adult killer whales arrived on December 16, 2011, by ship.
 Their daughter, Ran 2, arrived by truck the day before, on December 15, 2011.
 On November 13, 2012, Stella gave birth to a female calf, Lynn.

 Bingo died on August 2, 2014, after suffering an illness.
-Stella is still alive today and currently lives at Port of Nagoya with her daughter Lynn and her grandson Earth.
+Stella is still alive and currently lives at Kobe Suma Sea World while her daughter Lynn and her grandson Earth lives in Port of Nagoya Public Aquarium.